Refractive Lens Exchange

 During your free consultation visit, you will meet with an experienced refractive surgeon who will discuss your results along with a custom recommendation for treatment.

-Are you a candidate for laser vision correct?
+Are you a candidate for laser vision correction?
 Let's find out.
-Take our 1-minute online test to see what procedure might be the best option for your vision and lifestyle.
+Take our 60-second online test to see what procedure might be the best option for your vision and lifestyle.

 From The Experts At Durrie Vision